aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/70-advanced-topics/100-pipelines/3000-new-pipeline.md

 * `sourceArtifact`/`cloudAssemblyArtifact`: These will store our source code and [cloud assembly](https://docs.aws.amazon.com/cdk/latest/guide/apps.html#apps_cloud_assembly) respectively
 * `new CdkPipeline(...)`: This initializes the pipeline with the required values.
 This will serve as the base component moving forward.
 Every pipeline requires at bare minimum:
     * `CodeCommitSourceAction(...)`: The `sourceAction` of the pipeline will check the designated repository for source code and generate an artifact.
     * `SimpleSynthAction.StandardNpmSynth`: The `SynthAction` of the pipeline will take the source artifact generated in by the `SourceAction` and build the application based on the `BuildCommand`.
-This is always followed by `npx cdk synth`
+This is always followed by `cdk synth`

 ## Deploy Pipeline and See Result
 All thats left to get our pipeline up and running is to commit our changes and run one last cdk deploy.

 ```
 git commit -am "MESSAGE" && git push
-npx cdk deploy
+cdk deploy
 ```

 CdkPipelines auto-update for each commit in a source repo, so this is is the *last time* we will need to execute this command!